Figure 2.--Carry Grant has a talk with his son who he is just beginning to understand. The boy is played by Paul Petersen. |

-Carry Grant playing a widower moves his children to a houseboat so he can be closer to them.
+Carry Grant plays Tom Winters, a widower, decided to move his children to a houseboat so he can be closer to them.
 Not one of the better Grant films, but mildly amusing.
-Grant finds himself falling in love with the housekeeper, which is understandable since she is Sophia Loreen.
+Grant is the master of romantic commedy and did quite a number of them.
+He is especially good with children.
+Of course having Sophia Loren in the films adds a little spice.
+Tom Winters finds himself falling in love with the 'housekeeper', which is understandable since she is Sophia Loren.
 She actually is the runaway daughter of a wealthy Italian conductor.
 She can't cook or clean, but otherwise makes an excellent housekeeper.
-She has run away from her conductor father who complains tyhat shehas the finest European education which means she is unable to do anything.
-The younger boy who likes to play his harmonica finds Cynthia after he runs away himself.
-The children lover her and help bring the widower and his children closer together The younger boy is ??? who appeared in several films.
-He wears short pants throughout the film, including a blue short pants suit with very long shorts and ankle socks.
-The older boy is Paul Petersen and is best known for playing Donna Reed's son Jeff on television.
-He is 13 years old and wears long pants, including jeans.
+She has run away from her conductor father who complains that she has the finest European education which means she is unable to do anything.
+Robert, the younger boy, who likes to play his harmonica finds Cynthia after he runs away himself.
+The children love her and help bring the widower and his children closer together The younger boy is Charles Herbert and appeared in several films.
+This is his most important film and with big name stars.
+He did quite a nice job with is role, arguably the best job of the various actors. .
+Robert wears short pants throughout the film, including a blue short pants suit with very long shorts and ankle socks.
+Dbid, the older boy, is Paul Petersen and is best known for playing Donna Reed's son Jeff on television.
+He is 13 years old and wears long pants outfirs, including jeans.
+Their sister Elizabeth is played by Mimi Gibson.

 Navigate the Boys' Historical Clothing Web Site: